The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: Introduction

-In this paper, we use the Darboux-B\"{a}cklund transformation to get the explicit expression of the multi elliptic-breather solutions under the elliptic function background.
-Unlike the breathers in the constant background, above multi elliptic-breather solutions are expressed by utilizing the theta function which could clearly and accurately describe the algebraic geometric solution of genus-1.
-The asymptotic analysis is a crucial way to study the behavior of multi elliptic-breather solution as $t \rightarrow\pm \infty$ and analyze the relationship between the breathers under constant backgrounds as $k\rightarrow 0^+$.
-The innovations of this paper mainly include following aspects:
+In this paper, with the aid of the Darboux-B\"{a}cklund transformation, we provide a uniform expression to represent the multi elliptic-localized solutions under the elliptic function background.
+Unlike the solutions in the constant or vanishing background, the above solutions are expressed in terms of the theta functions with the uniform parameter $z$.
+Using the parameter $z$ instead of spectral parameter $\lambda$ could avoid the complex analysis on the genus-1 Riemann surface since the Abel map between $z$ and $\lambda$ establishes a conformal mapping between the genus-1 Riemann surface and the rectangular region, which have studied in our previous article \cite{FengLT-19,LinglmS-21}.
+Based on the multi elliptic-localized solutions, we study their properties, such as their asymptotic behavior, symmetric property, and degenerate form.
+The innovations of this paper mainly include the following aspects: